agaravaglia/unit-tests-ml-pipelines/README.md

     make pytest path=tests/preprocess
 ```
 will execute the tests in the preprocess folder.
 If you do not specify any path, all tests will be executed.

+## Spark
+There is an additional test present in the repo as an example of a spark fixture.
+The test is under tests/extra.
+By default the test is not executed.
+If you want to run it, you need to:
+- Uncomment the __pyspark==3.2.0__ dependency in the setup.py file
+- Change the name from __tests/extra/_test_spark.py__ to __tests/extra/test_spark.py__